 Transcriptions demand time, precision and accuracy.
 Most transcription professionals rely on quality control process, which greatly reduces the chances of error.
 However, no matter how thorough the quality control process is, it cannot salvage an audio or video file that is poorly created.
 In this article, we will take a look at some of the transcriber mistakes that affect an accurate transcription.

 1. Using Substandard Equipment

 Transcriptions related to law, medicine and academics comprise of words and phrases that are difficult to understand.
-Things can become even more difficult if the recording is made on an old micro-cassette recorder.
+Things can become even more difficult if the recording is made on an old digital voice recorder.
 It is better to spend a few bucks and get hold of high-quality equipment instead of wasting your precious time with old and faulty equipment.
 It is even better to switch to digital dictation rather than resorting to tapes.

 2. Not Doing a Sound Check